oscbco/ansible-create-app-admin/README.md

 Role Name
 =========

-Creates a new admin user that will replace root.
-Disables root ssh login.
+Creates a new server admin user that will replace root, then disables root ssh login.

 Requirements
 ------------

-Requires a access to the root account.
+Requires access to the root account.

 Role Variables
 --------------